airbr/airbr/README.md

-### Hi there 👋 Morgan here.
+### Hi there 👋 My name is Morgan.

- 🔭 I’m currently working at [EasyRx](https://easyrxcloud.com) 🔭 .
+I am currently working full-time remote as a web developer at [EasyRx](https://easyrxcloud.com).
+I have worked their since 2017.
 It is great to have a job that challenges me every day.
+EasyRx runs on the LAMP Stack mainly and I work across the full stack.

+I am a problem solver.
+If something can be solved by deleting a few lines of code that is sometimes the best.

+I use tools you may have heard of like Google and Stack Overflow for most things.
+What is important to me is that I have critical thinking skills to know what is a good solution or resource for the job at hand.

 The best way to find out all about me is at [my minimalist personal website](https://morganwebdev.com)